Kanchan1599/ANS/wiAddNewVMTemplate.md

 - Step 2.3

-    - Give the Image Name and in Configuration according to region search for Image as Image name which is given
+    - Give the Image Name and in Configuration select the region where image is availble and then in image we should select perticular image.

     - Click on create